AljanScholtens/aljanscholtens.nl/content/blog/2020-09-14-de-frustratie-van-kabels/index.en.md

 ## Difference in cables

-In addition, USB-C cables can [differ greatly from each other](https://www.howtogeek.com/353410/3-problems-with-usb-c-you-need-to-know/).
+In addition, USB-C cables can [differ greatly from one another](https://www.howtogeek.com/353410/3-problems-with-usb-c-you-need-to-know/).
 Some charge, others you can only use for data.
 Some have a Thunderbolt interface in them, others don't.
 Some can do fast charging, some can't.
 Hugely confusing, I also feel that this slows down the process of going to a new standard because it can seem frustrating.
 In addition, a USB-C connection is a lot more expensive for manufacturers than, say, a Micro-USB connection.

 Anyway, my problem only got worse, because I now had to have a USB-C cable, a Micro-USB cable and a Lightning cable in my bag by default.
 And besides, many adapters are made to be used with your current cables.
 So you keep all your current cables and you put a USB-C adapter on that, for example.
 I thought, that can be simpler, we'll turn it around.